Snape Maltings Concert Hall

-An exhibition of Margaret Catchpole paintings by Richard Cobbold will also be on display.
+A display of Margaret Catchpole paintings by Richard Cobbold will also be available for the audience to browse.

 (The Cobbold family employed Margaret Catchpole and played a major part in her story.
 Rev. Richard Cobbold subsequently wrote a biographical novel The History of Margaret Catchpole and painted watercolours of many of the scenes.)

 Venue: The performance is at the Britten Studio at Snape Maltings in Suffolk.